SpectoLogic/SpectoLogic.Azure.CosmosDB.Graph/README.md

 * Allow developers to store plain C# objects as Vertices and Edges
 * Allow developers to retrieve multiple types of elements with their graph relations

+### Installation

+The library is also provided as <a href="https://www.nuget.org/packages/SpectoLogic.Azure.Graph/1.0.0-preview"> Nuget-Package</a>.

+>PM> Install-Package SpectoLogic.Azure.Graph -Version 1.0.0-preview

 ### Usage

 You can find the sample code with the library which demonstrates the usage.
 However I also describe two samples here: